24/7 care in a home to call your own.

 We understand that it’s important to have family nearby.
 We have 12 homes across Perth, from Joondalup to Mandurah, providing support for a range of mid and high care needs.
 We also have homes that specialise in supporting people living with dementia.

 Our team gets to know each and every one of our residents.
 Not just their names.
 And not just their needs.
 They’ll listen to who you are and where you’ve been, honouring the past and looking positively to the future.

-View our Perth aged care homes
+View our residential aged care homes in Perth

 Why you can trust Brightwater

 Holistic approach to health

 We have an in-house team of health professionals, that includes nurses, physios, OTs and more - who work together to ensure you receive the best quality care.

 For over 100 years, we’ve been there for West Australians from all walks of life.
 With humble beginnings in Subiaco, today we provide services all across Perth.